Senipah/VBA-Better-Array/docs/api/methods/FromExcelRange.md

 : `BetterArray` / `Object`

 Description
-: If present, only the values in this row of the range will be stored.
+: The current instance of the BetterArray object with the values from the `fromRange` argument stored in the internal array.

 ## Example